6 Ways to Deal If Your Parents Don't Love Your Partner

 3. Shower Them With Love

 Sometimes our loved ones need to be reminded how loved they truly are (who doesn't?).
 They might feel anxiety over being left behind once you're married or jealousy over the attention you're giving your partner—they're only human after all.
 Knowing they'll see less of you and that you'll have new priorities can be a bitter pill to swallow, especially if you're the first in the family to tie the knot.
 Make sure your parents and siblings still feel cherished and valued in your life.
 Then, once it's clear you're not replacing them, they'll learn to love and accept your spouse.

 It's easier said than done, we know, but try not to take everything your relatives say at face value.
 Avoid harping on petty insults or comments made in the heat of the moment, however much they sting.
 In other words, pick your battles.
 Hopefully they'll realize their words were hurtful, apologize and think before they speak next time.
 When you feel like something runs deeper than an off-color comment or baseless gripes, then it's probably time to confront them.

-Don't wait too long to address the issue.
-If it takes years to broach the topic with your parents, it may be too late.
+It's not the most enjoyable topic to open up (probably up there with bringing up your wedding budget), but please don't wait too long to address the issue.
+If it takes years to broach the subject, it may be too late.
 Once a behavior pattern or opinion has been established, it can be difficult to change.
-Speak up when issues arise or your resentment (and your spouse's) may build to such levels that the familial relationship will never be mended.
+Speak up when issues arise, otherwise your own, your spouse's or your family's resentment could build to something unfixable.

-Whatever happens, stay committed to your spouse.
+Whatever happens, stay committed to your partner—they're your true parnter in life now, as you know.
 Ultimately it's the two of you who will spend your lives together.
-Present a united (yet friendly) front, and you'll find the road a lot less bumpy.
+Present a united, yet friendly front, and you'll find the road a lot less bumpy.